 "Form of Suffering and Evil Is Here"

-There could not be a more needy location in this country.
-Only 20 minutes from downtown San José, the capital, lies Alajuelita.
+There could not be a more needy location in Costa Rica.
+Only 20 minutes from downtown San José, the capital, is Alajuelita.

 According to the United Nations, Alajuelita is the least developed community in Costa Rica . . . in last place, 81 out of 81 communities in the U.N.'s Human Development Index.